awtools/GettingAndCleaningData/README.md

 ## Note
 The R-Script run_Analysis.R needs the following condition to run.
-- Donwloaded an unziped data into the directory Getting_and_Cleaning_Data/course_project/UCI HAR Dataset
+- Donwloaded an unziped data into the directory "Getting_and_Cleaning_Data/course_project/UCI HAR Dataset" in your working directory
 - Data from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip